GaleMC/Gale/README.md

 <div align="center">
   <h1>Gale</h1>
   <h3>A Minecraft server fork of <a href="https://github.com/PaperMC/Paper">Paper</a></h3>
-  <h5><b>Master</b> branch: no known issues! ✅</h5>
+  <h5>✅ <b>Master</b> branch: no known issues!</h5>

 [![Discord](https://img.shields.io/discord/1045402468416233592?color=5865F2&label=discord&style=for-the-badge)](https://discord.com/invite/pbsPkpUjG4)
 </div>

 ## About

-Gale is a [Paper](https://github.com/PaperMC/Paper) fork.
+Gale is a fork of [Paper](https://github.com/PaperMC/Paper).
 It is intended to provide high performance, but we do not make any specific claims.
 You can see a comparison with other forks [here](https://github.com/GaleMC/Gale/wiki/Comparison-with-other-forks).

 ## Building